idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/nonlin_parameter_study.md

 ```

 The second atypical block is `Controls` which is necessary to set up a channel
-to receive and substitute new parameter samples from the master application.
+to receive and substitute new parameter samples from the parent application.
 As shown in the `Postprocessors` block, the Quantities of Interest (QoIs) are the
 maximum value ($u_{max}$), minimum value ($u_{min}$) and the average value ($u_{avg}$)
 of the scalar field variable $u$.